ojd2/CS4201_GC/README.md

 ```

-Our `makeHeap()` function denotes several internal functions which subsequently
+Our `makeHeap()` function denotes several internal functions that subsequently
 allocate several functional operations.
 The idea of this is to enable
 flexibility, extending our uniformed heap structure beyond just some global
 elements.

-The function passes the variable of n, which is used to allocate a dynamic
+The function passes the variable of n, that is used to allocate a dynamic
 heap size for our simple array structure initiated further above on line 43.
-The function returns a number of helper tags which helps create our
+The function returns a number of helper tags that helps create our
 from-space and our to-space, with an additional next_to space.
 The next_to space stores our objects after they leave the nursery, before
 the GC algorithm is called upon the objects.